-- A. Number of visits to libraries per head of population for the LA area per the 2016 Census. - B. Number of items issued to library borrowers in the year.
+- A. Number of visits to libraries per head of population for the LA area per the 2016 Census. - B. Number of items issued to library borrowers in the year. - C. Library Registered members per head of population.

 In order to compile this information, local authorities should submit the following data to the LGMA: